-- We continue to support increased funding in the state budget for the Agricultural Education Outreach Program housed at Cornell University, which coordinates pre-K through grade 12 agricultural education through Agriculture in the Classroom, FFA and professional support to the New York Association of Agricultural Educators. - We recommend continued efforts to improve the image of agricultural education programs. - We support continuation of the funding program established that assists school districts and career and technical education centers to establish new or expand existing agricultural education and FFA programs. - 4.
-We recommend that the New York State Education Department plan to require additional units for students to achieve a high school diploma must include flexibility so that agricultural education courses fulfill curriculum requirements. - 5.
-We support continued agricultural education through: - Additional agricultural courses at BOCES but not limited to agricultural engineering; and - b.
-Career and technical training for farm employees. - We recommend that high school guidance programs include promotion of agriculture careers and post-secondary agricultural education. - 7.
-We encourage the New York State Department of Education to require the inclusion of agriculture education in schools at each grade from level K-12 and encourage use of the curriculum that has already been developed through the Agriculture in the Classroom program that meets and exceeds current state educational standards. - 8.
-We support increasing the capacity of all agriculture education teacher certification programs in New York State to recruit, train and retain agriculture teachers to meet the growing demand for agriculture education in New York's public schools.
+- We continue to support funding in the state budget for the Agricultural Education Outreach Program housed at Cornell University, which coordinates pre-K through grade 12 agricultural education through Agriculture in the Classroom, FFA, professional support to the New York Association of Agricultural Educators and Urban Agricultural Education. - We recommend continued efforts to improve agricultural education programs that offer relevance to core academic concepts as they are applied to the food and fiber systems and prepare students for highdemand, high-wage careers and higher education in agriculture. - 3.
+We support the continued funding of programs established to assist school districts and career and technical education centers to establish new or expand existing agricultural education and FFA programs guided by the Agricultural Education and New York FFA Strategic Plan. - 4.
+We recommend that the New York State Education Department continue to have flexibility so that agricultural education courses fulfill high school distribution requirements (CTE course replaces one core subject regents requirement), as well as the 1-3/4 credits in agriculture to meet the middle school CTE requirement. - 5.
+We support continued agricultural education at local schools and career and technical centers (BOCES).
+These students can choose from over 300 careers in the agricultural industry and will be our next biotechnologists, environmental engineers, and food scientists that will improve our food supply by producing higher yields with greater food safety standards.

-- 9. We support state funding to create new and enhance existing agriculture education programs to reach the goals established in the "Reinventing Agriculture Education for the Year 2020" report from the National Council for Agricultural Education. - 10.
-We support the development and funding of a new agricultural education teacher certification pathway by SUNY Empire State College in collaboration with SUNY Cobleskill and SUNY Morrisville.
+- We recommend that high school career counselors include promotion of agriculture careers and post-secondary agricultural education. - 7.
+We encourage the New York State Department of Education to require the inclusion of agriculture education in schools at each grade from level K-12 and encourage use of relevant STEM based curriculum that meets and exceeds current state educational standards. - 8.
+We support increasing the capacity of all agriculture education teacher certification programs in New York State to recruit, train and retain agriculture teachers to meet the growing demand for agriculture education in New York's public schools. - We support public-private partnerships establishing a promotion, scholarship cost-share program with New York State schools enticing schools to use the career and technical centers.